Luganda: Tone

 Luganda is a tonal language, with three tones: high (á), low (à) and falling (â).
 There are, however, no syllables in Luganda with rising tone [àá], since these automatically become [áá].

+There are various types of tones: (a) lexical tones, which are always present in a word, e.g. ekibúga 'city'; (b) phrasal tones, which are automatically added to a word in certain contexts, but which are absent in other contexts (e.g. ekítábó or ekitabo 'book'); (c) plateaux tones, where the pitch remains high between two lexical tones, e.g. kírí mú Úgáńda 'it is in Uganda'; (d) grammatical tones, which are associated with certain tenses or uses of the verb; (e) boundary tones, which affect the last syllable of a word or phrase and can indicate such things as interrogation.

 According to one analysis, tones are carried on morae.
 In Luganda, a short vowel has one mora and a long vowel has two morae.
 A geminate or prenasalised consonant has one mora.
 A consonant + semivowel (e.g. gw or ly) also has one mora.
 A vowel followed by a prenasalised consonant has two morae including the one belonging to the prenasalised consonant.
 The initial vowel of words like ekitabo 'book' is considered to have one mora, even though such vowels are often pronounced long.
 No syllable can have more than two morae.

 Falling tones can be heard in syllables which have two morae, e.g. those with a long vowel (okukóoká 'to cry'), those with a short vowel followed by a geminate consonant (okubôbbá 'to throb'), those with a vowel followed by a prenasalised consonant (Abagândá 'Baganda people'), and those following a consonant plus semivowel (okulwâlá [okulwáalá] 'to fall sick').
 They can also be heard on final vowels, e.g. ensî 'country'.